 Faith in molecules-to-man evolution is nothing but a fallible human faith in something that has never been observed nor ever will be.
 For Catholics, it is a faith that God used death, deformity, disease, and suffering to create His own image and likeness in the world before the Fall.
 It entails the belief that God evolved the bodies of our first parents, and that Adam was born of a sub-human primate mother and suckled at her breast.
 These new humans then had to survive an onslaught of environmental challenges and competition from less intelligent and more vicious hominid relatives.

-It is true that our Faith requires us to believe in a First Couple who propagated the whole human race, but these were the first created human children of God, not the randomly occurring children of soulless animals.
+It is true that our Faith requires us to believe in a First Couple who propagated the whole human race, but these were the first created human children of God, not the randomly occurring children of animals lacking rational souls.
 In some fashion, the evolutionary Adam would need his soul to be infused into him either at conception or during gestation.
-He would be destined for a life with God, while his own mother, in whom he was gestating, remained soulless and destined for eternal annihilation.
+He would be destined for a life with God, while his own mother, in whom he was gestating, remained bereft of a rational soul and destined for eternal annihilation.
 It is nothing less than a blasphemy to imply that Our Lord would use an ape to achieve the miraculous conception of the first human being, and that the “son of an ape” would prefigure the “Son of Man.”

 Without a soul, Adam’s mother would be just an animal, no matter how intelligent, and Adam, the “son of God,” would be raised by a beast.
 This Evolutionary Creation Myth is nothing but a perverted parody of the Immaculate Conception to come.
 The idea of a bestial mother of the evolutionary Adam is a demonic attack on the most Holy Mother of God who brings us the New Adam.
 The bestial mother of the Evolutionary Adam would be animalistic and anything but chaste, whereas the Blessed Mother is the Virgo Potens, the Virgo Castissima, and the Dei Genetrix.
 The First Adam would be the antithesis of a Son of God, visited not by Magi bringing Gold, Frankincense and Myrrh, but by monkeys bringing death, disease, and destruction.
 There would be no animals in a manger to watch the birth of the First Adam, but instead the animals would be his mother and his father, his brothers and his sisters.